leap71/leap71.github.io/coding-for-engineers/8-first-steps-in-picogk.md

 Let's start with lattices.
 A `Lattice` object in PicoGK can contain spheres or lattice beams.
 A sphere has a radius in millimeters, a lattice beam has two radii, one at each end, and it can have a flat bottom and top, or a rounded one.

-One lattice beam is already quite versatile, as you can use it to draw cylinders, cones, including rounded ones.
+One lattice beam, defined that way, is already quite versatile, as you can use it to draw cylinders, cones, including rounded ones.

-Here are a few shapes created using different lattices.
+Here are a few shapes created using different lattice parameters.

 ![8-LatticeFamily](/Users/richard/GitHub/leap71.github.io/coding-for-engineers/assets/8-LatticeFamily.png)